-Interpol's Paul Banks Explains 'Marauder' Track by Track
+Interpol's Paul Banks Explains 'Marauder' Track By Track

 For their sixth album, Marauder, Interpol come out swinging.
 English-American singer and bassist Paul Banks, lead guitarist Daniel Kessler and drummer Sam Fogarino have been playing together now for 21-years, about the age they each were when the band formed back in 1997.
 The recording for this record began in 2016 with a 15th anniversary tour of the band's first and classic album Turn On The Bright Lights sandwiched in between the recording session.
 The band took on famed producer Dave Fridmann, known for his band Mercury Rev but also for producing music by Flaming Lips, Weezer, Sleater-Kinney and many more, just to give an idea of his visceral aesthetic.